 9.6.3. measures taken to mitigate any risks.

 9.7.
-The Executive Director shall then be responsible for instigating an investigation into the breach, including how it happened, and whether it could have been prevented.
+The Executive Officer shall then be responsible for instigating an investigation into the breach, including how it happened, and whether it could have been prevented.
 Any recommendations for further training or a change in procedure shall be reviewed by the Board and a decision made about implementation of those recommendations.

 |Staff Members||For employment, pension and PAYE obligations

-For safeguarding obligations
+For safeguarding obligation